Dilapidation Report App — Pre-Construction Condition Surveys

 In Australia, dilapidation reports are standard practice across all states.
 In NSW, they are often a condition of Development Approval under the Environmental Planning and Assessment Act 1979, particularly for projects involving excavation deeper than two metres near property boundaries.
 Victorian councils frequently require them under Planning Permit conditions, and Queensland councils impose them for projects with potential vibration or ground movement impacts.
 Strata schemes in particular demand dilapidation surveys before any construction on or adjacent to common property.

-InspectPro makes dilapidation surveys faster and more defensible.
-Every photo is automatically timestamped with GPS coordinates, creating an evidence trail that stands up to scrutiny.
-Annotate photos on-site to highlight existing cracks, staining, settlement, and wear.
+InspectPro is designed to make dilapidation surveys faster and more defensible.
+Capture and add comments and severity ratings to photos on-site to highlight existing cracks, staining, settlement, and wear.
 Generate a professional PDF report before you leave — no hours of desktop write-up, no risk of losing photos between the survey and the report.

-Annotate photos directly on your phone while you are standing in front of the defect.
-Draw arrows pointing to hairline cracks, circle areas of staining or efflorescence, and add text labels with measurements or descriptions.
-Annotated photos eliminate ambiguity — when a neighbour later claims a crack was caused by your construction work, your annotated pre-construction photo clearly shows it was already there.
+Add comments to photos directly on your phone while you are standing in front of the defect.
+Add comments noting hairline cracks, staining, efflorescence, and other defects.
+Commented and tagged photos eliminate ambiguity — when a neighbour later claims a crack was caused by your construction work, your documented pre-construction photo clearly shows it was already there.

 Professional dilapidation report delivered on-site